bthnkucuk/dementia/README.md

 - Lotte package is used for animations.
 - When user clicks youtube icon, it navigates to youtube and shows trailer of anime.
 - When user clicks mal icon, it navigates to mal and shows mal page of anime.
+- get_it uses for dependency injection.
+- firebase_crashlytics is used for crashs.

  <br />